Jason0w0/gocamole/README.md

 # Gocamole
 A simple project that allows user to access desktop remotely via browser.
-Mainly for developers to access Windows machine via RDP from Linux machine.
+Mainly for developers to access Windows machine via RDP from Linux machine, also supports SSH protocol.
 Inspired by Apache Guacamole.

 # How To Use
 1. Rename the release file as gocamole and place it inside the root directory.